chrisjonesonline/notes/README.md

 - Collaboration is trust-based; security is trustless — anyone with the link can view/edit, and the last save wins (no version history or conflict resolution)
 - The link should only be shared through secure channels (e.g. Signal, encrypted email, or in-person)
 - Encryption protects note content, **not** metadata.
 The server can still see note IDs, access times, and IP addresses.
 Use a VPN or Tor for better privacy.
 - Browser security matters.
 Malicious **extensions** or **compromised devices** can access plaintext before encryption or after decryption.
+Don't use pwned devices or browser extensions.

 ### Additional Privacy & Security Protections
 The application includes standard security hardening against common web attacks: